 Order Getters – Account Management

 Some salespeople are not engaged in direct selling activities at all.
-That is, they do not sell directly to the person who is the ultimate purchaser for their product.
+That is, they do not sell directly to the person who is the ultimate customer for their product.
 Instead these salespeople concentrate on selling activity that targets those who influence purchases made by the final customer and include: